 This Fact Sheet includes the legal requirements and technical rationale that serve as the basis for the requirements of this Order.
-As described in section II.B of this Order, the Regional Water Board incorporates this Fact Sheet as its findings supporting the issuance of this Order.
+As described in section II.B of the Order, the Regional Water Board incorporates this Fact Sheet as findings supporting the issuance of the Order.